imdeep2905/COMP6721_Winter2023_GroupA/README.md

 # COMP6721-Winter2023-GroupA

 *This repo contains `.pth` model files so it may be large in the size.
-To download the project we recommend using [this](https://github.com/imdeep2905/COMP6721_Winter2023_GroupA/archive/refs/heads/main.zip) link.
+To download the project we recommend using [this](https://github.com/imdeep2905/COMP6721_Winter2023_GroupA/archive/refs/heads/main.zip) link (~130MB).
 This only downloads the latest version of the repo (and not the git history).*

 # Contents